balcoder/flexbox-tutorial/README.md

-# webpack5_starter
+# Flexbox Tutorial Project

-This is a webpack 5 starter tool to get you up and running with a webapp quickly
+This is a flexbox tutorial project of a booking webapp to practice some of the main features of flexbox

 ## To Use for development